 Brooklyn Graffiti and Street Art Tour Logistics

 Jeff would be our tour guide for our Bushwick Graffiti and Street Art Tour.
 He told us that he is not an artist but he is a Brooklyn native.
-He really knew his stuff but was very patient with others on the tour that didn’t know much about street art.
+He knew his stuff but was very patient with others on the tour that didn’t know much about street art.
 I loved hearing the inside scoop.
-I really learned a lot from him.
+I learned a lot from him.